 Turmeric is also known as Indian saffron, jiang huang, haridra and haldi.
 It is a spice grown in many Asian countries.
 It belongs to the ginger family and is a main ingredient of curry powder.

-The main active ingredient in turmeric is curcumin or diferuloyl methane, which laboratory studies have shown does have anticancer effects on cancer cells.
+The main active ingredient in turmeric is curcumin or diferuloyl methane.
+Laboratory studies have shown curcumin has anti cancer effects on cancer cells.

-Research has also shown that there are low rates of certain types of cancer in countries where people eat curcumin at levels of about 100mg to 200mg a day over long periods of time.
+Research has shown lower rates of certain cancers in countries where people eat more curcumin.
+This is at curcumin levels of about 100mg to 200mg a day over long periods of time.

 Side effects of turmeric